Femtoscopy can tell whether $Z_c(3900)$ and $Z_{cs}(3985)$ are resonances or virtual states: Theoretical framework

-According to the Koonin-Pratt (KP) formula~\cite{Koonin1977PLB70.43, Pratt1990PRC42.2646, Bauer1992ARNPS42.77}, the femtoscopic CF depends on two quantities, namely, $\psi$ the scattering wave function of the relative motion for the pair of interest and $S_{12}$ the particle-emitting source created in relativistic $pp$, $pA$, and $AA$ collisions.
+According to the Koonin-Pratt formula~\cite{Koonin1977PLB70.43, Pratt1990PRC42.2646, Bauer1992ARNPS42.77}, the femtoscopic CF depends on two quantities, namely, $\psi$ the scattering wave function of the relative motion for the pair of interest and $S_{12}$, the particle-emitting source created in relativistic $pp$, $pA$, and $AA$ collisions.
 The former contains the information on the final-state interaction we are interested in.
-In general, there are two ways to obtain the scattering wave function, either by solving the Schr\"odinger equation in coordinate space~\cite{ALICE2018EPJC78.394, Ohnishi2021PRC105.014915} or the Lippmann-Schwinger (Bethe-Salpeter) equation in momentum space~\cite{Haidenbauer2019NPA981.1, Liu:2023uly}.
-In this work, since the potential of Eq.~\eqref{Eq:potential} is constructed in momentum space, it is convenient first to obtain the reaction amplitude $T$-matrix by solving Eq.~\eqref{Eq:LS} and then derive the scattering wave function using the relation $|\psi\rangle=|\varphi\rangle+GT|\varphi\rangle$, where $G$ and $|\varphi\rangle$ represent the free propagator and the free wave function.
-For the particle-emitting source, we adopt a common static and spherical Gaussian source characterized by a single parameter $R$, i.e., $S_{12}(r)=\exp\left[-r^2/(4R^2)\right]/(2\sqrt{\pi}R)^3$.
-We note that past studies showed that the qualitative features of CFs are not sensitive to different parameterizations of the emitting source (see, e.g., Refs.~\cite{Arnold:2017niq, Liu:2022nec}).
-With the above-specified ingredients and following the formalism of Refs.~\cite{Vidana:2023olz, Ikeno:2023ojl}, the CF can be expressed as
+In general, there are two ways to obtain the scattering wave function, either by solving the Schr\"odinger equation in coordinate space~\cite{ALICE2018EPJC78.394, Kamiya:2021hdb} or the Lippmann-Schwinger (Bethe-Salpeter) equation in momentum space~\cite{Haidenbauer:2018jvl, Liu:2023uly}.
+In this work, since the potential of Eq.~\eqref{Eq:V} is constructed in momentum space, it is convenient first to obtain the reaction amplitude $T$-matrix by solving Eq.~\eqref{Eq:Tmatrix2} and then derive the scattering wave function using the relation $|\psi\rangle=|\varphi\rangle+GT|\varphi\rangle$, where $G$ and $|\varphi\rangle$ represent the free propagator and wave function.
+For the particle-emitting source, a data-driven approach named the resonance source model proposed by the ALICE Collaboration has been widely employed in the femtoscopic analyses~\cite{ALICE:2021njx, ALICE:2019buq, ALICE:2020mfd, ALICE:2021cpv, ALICE:2021cyj, ALICE:2022enj}, based on the hypothesis of a common emission source for all hadrons in small collision systems.
+In this model, the source is characterized by a Gaussian core that emits all primordial particles, complemented by an exponential tail arising from strongly decaying resonances~\cite{ALICE:2020ibs, ALICE:2023sjd}.
+The core size $R$ shows a clear transverse mass ($m_{\rm T}$) scaling~\cite{ALICE:2020ibs, ALICE:2023sjd}, which is commonly associated with collective effects (such as radial flow as previously observed in heavy-ion collisions) and has been reproduced successfully in the single-particle emission model ``\textit{Common Emission in CATS}'' (CECA) by introducing spacial-momentum correlations~\cite{Mihaylov:2023pyl}.
+The resonance yields and decay kinematics are estimated using the thermal and transport models~\cite{Andronic:2017pug, Pierog:2013ria}.
+For a fixed number of particle pairs, an increase in the number of large-distance (the exponential tail) pairs leads to a larger average pair separation.
+Consequently, replacing the single Gaussian source with a source with an exponential tail will lead to a weakening of the computed CF strength.
+In the present work, given the expected minimal contribution from the strong decays feeding into charm mesons~\cite{ALICE:2022enj}, it is pertinent to adopt a Gaussian source $S_{12}=\exp\left[-r^2/(4R^2)\right]/(2\sqrt{\pi}R)^3$ in this exploratory study.
+The source size $R$ can be anchored to the proton-proton correlation data by measuring $m_{\rm T}$ of the pair of interest in future experiments.
+With the scattering amplitude obtained directly from Eq.~\eqref{Eq:Tmatrix2} and the Gaussian source, the CF is expressed as~\cite{Vidana:2023olz}